Key Takeaways

 4. Look to Cut Spending

-For example, maybe you normally go out for dinner a few times a week.
-This can be a significant drain on your budget.
+For example, maybe you normally order dinner several nights a week when you’re too busy to cook.
+This can be a big drain on your budget.
 So, making a point to go to the grocery store, planning out your meals, looking for sales, and buying things in bulk can all be great ways to cut back on your food budget and save some money.
-You could also consider doing things like:

-• Cutting back on subscription services
+- Cutting back on subscription services

-• Taking public transportation instead of driving
+- Taking public transportation instead of driving

 5. Contribute Towards Your Savings